feather-design-system/feather-design-system/docs/Components/GettingStarted/README.md

 ## Intro

 FeatherDS components are built using [Vue3](https://v3.vuejs.org/).
 If you haven't already set up your Vue3 project we recommend either using [Vite](https://vitejs.dev/guide/#overview) or [Vue CLI](https://cli.vuejs.org/guide/) to get your project set up and running.
+FeatherDS requires the use of a Javascript Bundler and cannot be comsumed directly in the browser.

 ## Prerequisites